EFS-OpenSource/Thetis/README.md

 --------------------------------------------------------------------------------

-_If Achilles, the nearly invulnerable warrior, represents your AI model, Thetis will certainly know about its weaknesses._
+_Even if your AI is as strong as Achilles, Thetis will certainly know about its weaknesses._

 Thetis is a service to examine safety-relevant aspects of AI algorithms (e.g., machine learning or deep learning models) for uncertainty consistency (calibration), fairness, data quality, and robustness.